|Class room:||ms210, ms310, vac006, vac108, vac 205|

 I do not cover the homework in class.
 However, I use a similar technique as the book does.
 I have you develop projects by walking you through the development with step-by-step and now-do-this-style of lecture.
 The catch here is that I start with sophisticated projects and use features from anywhere in the book and some beyond the book.

 Along with the chapter work I also have a series of on-line worksheets as homework.
 Chapter by chapter, the worksheet automatically pulls 20 random questions for you to answer.
-You are encouraged to do the worksheets as often as you want and each time, you get 20 more questions again randomly pulled from the question bank.
+You are encouraged to do the “attempts” in the worksheets as often as you want and each time you get 20 more questions again randomly pulled from the question bank.
 Sooner or later all the questions are addressed depending on how many times the worksheet is exercised.
+In other words, if you do five attempts and get all of the questions correct then you have 100 points for that worksheet.
+The average number of attempts to reach 100 points is about eight.

 Grading of the work sheets is based on a tally of correct responses up to 100 in any chapter.
 It will be interesting to see how many students use this just to get the high score or will continue to do the worksheet as a study device knowing that more attempts will not increase the grade.
 All questions are fair game for the midterm and final exams.